mashingaan/mashingaan/README.md

 I love technology and nature.

-Currently сontributing to [SlopCash](https://slop.cash/) and building a financial layer for AI agents.
+Currently сontributing to [SlopCash](https://slop.cash/) and building a economical layer for AI agents.

 Top-5% OSS reviwer in ElizaOS.
 <!--